TAMU-AML/DSWE-Python/README.md

 - **AMK**: The optimal bandwidth selection algorithm i.e., the direct plug-in (DPI) approach, is not implemented yet.
 You need to provide bandwidth corresponding to each column.
 - **BayesTreePowerCurve**: This module is built on top BartPy which is a python implementation of the Bayesian additive regressions trees (BART).
 To use the BayesTreePowerCurve model, you need to install the BartPy manually.
 The BartPy package has not been updated for a long time and simple ```pip install bartypy``` sometimes does not work.

 You have to explicitly clone the repo and build from source manually.
+You can follow the following steps to install BartPy package.

 ```console
 git clone https://github.com/JakeColtman/bartpy